-The two strongest elements to the film are the storytelling and the focus on business ethics.
-Many of you business major out there should love this film but this is very much a Pro-Capitalism film.
-Now some might find a problem with that because the movie doesn’t depict the world where morals come before business but the dilemmas of the film aren’t as simple as right vs wrong.
+The two strongest elements of the film are the storytelling and the focus on business ethics.
+Many of you business major out there should love this film because this is very much a Pro-Capitalism film.
+Now some might find a problem with that (Bernie Sanders Voters) but the dilemmas of the film aren’t as simple as right vs wrong.
 Kroc had a grand vision for the franchise that wasn’t shared by the McDonald brothers when the venture began.

 The bros made tons of money from the West Coast while Kroc was doing the real work and taking the real risk.
 Perception is left for the viewers and I always liked movies like that which will allow the audience to decide and debate who they feel is in the right or wrong.
 Many people will come to their own conclusions for different reasons but a film that inspires debate after the fact is always a winner in my book.

-The Founder isn’t a feel good story as much as it is a hard line look at the American Dream.
+The Founder isn’t a feel-good story as much as it is a hard line look at the American Dream.
 Michael Keaton puts out another stellar performance as Kroc, a man whose ambition has no line he won’t cross.
 Linda Cardellini has a small but memorable role as the future Mrs. Kroc and plays an important role in the turning point of the film.
 I enjoyed the story and the work of this great ensemble cast so much I didn’t give much weight to a few nitpicks I had.